Prevent Fentanyl overdose using our

 -

 Fentanyl is a potent prescription synthetic opioid drug approved by the FDA for pain relief and anesthetic.
 Prescription opioids are powerful drugs with a high risk for dependency.
 Fentanyl is 80-100 times stronger than morphine.
-A lethal dose of fentanyl is the size of 2 grains of salt.
+A potentially lethal dose of fentanyl is the size of 2 grains of salt.

 -